-Multnomah University’s Public Safety Department is located in the Campus Support Services Building next to the soccer field.
+Multnomah University’s Campus Safety Department is located at 601 NE 87th Street.
 Safety Officers are on duty 24 hours a day, 7 days a week, 365 days a year.
 You can reach a Safety Officer at anytime by dialing ext.
 6499 from any campus phone or by dialing 503.251.6499 from any other phone.
-We are committed to providing key safety services to the University community with the goal of keeping everyone as safe as possible.
-All officers are certified as Unarmed Professionals through the Oregon Department of Public Safety Standards and Training before performing safety and security services.
+We are committed to providing key safety services to MU's community with the goal of keeping everyone as safe as possible.
+All officers are certified as Unarmed Professionals through the Oregon Department of Public Safety Standards and Training.

 The following precautions should be taken by everyone all the time: